muggy8/improbable/have-and-havenot/5asbJ6YG.md

 When I awaken again, I was in a bed.

-Ethan was in the room with me. and so was Mikay, Phanna and Amanda.
+Ethan was in the room with me. and so was Mikay, Phanna and also...

-Sleeping in a room was an unusual feeling but I didn't dislike it.
+"Oh thank god you're alright Melody!!"
+Amanda exclaimed holding my hand with tears in her eyes.

 "Wh-what happened...?"
-I asked meekly
+I asked meekly.

 "You triggered my self defense system" Phanna answered.